unimpeded: A Public Grid of Nested Sampling Chains for Cosmological Model Comparison and Tension Analysis: Theory

 The evidence, or the marginal likelihood~\cite{2008ConPh..49...71T}, is the probability of observing $\data$ given $M$, derived from the likelihood by integrating over all parameters and weighted by the prior,

 Dropping the model dependence, we have:

 It can be intuitively understood as a ``prior-weighted average likelihood''.
 Mathematically, it is the normalising constant that ensures the posterior integrates to unity.
-The evidence is usually ignored during parameter estimation (see~\Cref{ssec:param_estimation}) but plays a crucial role in model comparison (see~\Cref{ssec:model_comparison}).
+The evidence is usually ignored during parameter estimation (see~\Cref{ssec:param_estimation}) but plays a crucial role in model comparison (see~\Cref{ssec:model_comparison}) and tension quantification (see~\Cref{ssec:tension_quant_theory}).